Showing 1 to 1 of 1

 So....
 I was wondering.
 Has anyone possibly found a way to "work-around" these connection problems?
 A method to improve connectivity between controller and console, an option feature somewhere that I could have missed, or maybe some way you could trick the controller into thinking it's connected?
 I really want to be able to play all the Nintendo console games I know and love in the comfort of my bedroom.

-I am a HUGE fan of Pikmin, Kirby, and of course, The Legend of Zelda.
-Pikmin 3 can't come soon enough!
+I am a huge fan of Pokemon, Pikmin, Donkey Kong Country, Kirby, and of course, The Legend of Zelda.
+Can't wait for SSB and Tropical Freeze!